We present the Full Story of a Tennis Genius best known by the nickname “Djoker“.

 And so began Djokovic’s journey to building a career in Tennis as he committed the next six years of his life polishing his Tennis skills under the guidance of Jelena Gencic.

-Novak Djokovic Childhood Story Plus Untold Biography Facts: Career Buildup
+Novak Djokovic Childhood Biography Facts – Career Buildup:

 The bombings which came with resultant hardships constituted experiences that scared Djokovic.
 Nonetheless, he utilized them as morale boosters which drove him to pursue his career in tennis with greater determination.

-Novak Djokovic Childhood Story Plus Untold Biography Facts: Rise to Fame
+Novak Djokovic Biography Facts – Rise to Fame:

-Djokovic met his future wife, Jelena Ristic, back in high school and began dating her in 2005 before they got engaged in September 2013.
+Djokovic met his future wife, Jelena Ristic, back in high school.
+He began dating her in 2005 before they got engaged in September 2013.

-The couple had their wedding on the 12th of July 2014 at the Church of Saint Stephen in Sveti Stefan, a small island and hotel resort in Montenegro.
+The couple had their wedding on the 12th of July 2014.
+The venue is at the Church of Saint Stephen in Sveti Stefan, a small island and hotel resort in Montenegro.

-Thier union is blessed with two children, Stefan (born on October 2014) and Tara (born on September 2017).
+Their union is blessed with two children, Stefan (born in October 2014) and Tara (born in September 2017).